-Food Bank of Northern Nevada Announces New Produce on Wheels Locations
+Food Bank of Northern Nevada announces new Produce on Wheels locations

-The Food Bank of Northern Nevada is bringing their Produce On Wheels program to two new sites beginning in October of 2022.
+The Food Bank of Northern Nevada announces that they are bringing their Produce On Wheels program to two new sites beginning in October of 2022.

 Produce On Wheels is a senior program focusing on providing access to healthy, nutritious foods that can often be out of reach for those on a fixed income.